sckott/cchecksapi/docs/api_docs.md

 > GET [/pkgs/{package_name}/history]

-Get last 30 days of checks for a package name.
+Get last 30 days of checks for a package name, sorted by date in descending order

 Default limit of 10